Silverpop/mobile-connector-sdk-android/README.md

 to the Engage API.
 Manually created UBF events must also be manually submitted to the Engage API however.
 Submitting UBF events to the Engage API should always be performed through the UBFManager global instance.
-This global instance has in created by the com.silverpop.engage.EngageApplication upon application statup and has already been properly authenticated with the Engage API.
+This global instance has in created by the com.silverpop.engage.EngageApplication upon application startup and has already been properly authenticated with the Engage API.
 Creating and submitting a manually created UBF event is shown below.

 ```java